jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 Contoso does a lot of work with companies in New York and would prefer a New York number is their default audio conference bridge.

-1. Switch back to CLIENT01 and sign in as “Lab User” with the password provided to you.
+1. Switch back to MS720-CLIENT01 and sign in as “Admin” with the password provided to you.

 2. Open Microsoft Edge from the task bar and browse to the **Microsoft Teams admin center** at [**https://admin.teams.microsoft.com**](https://admin.teams.microsoft.com/).